Philliec459/View-Thin-Section-Images-from-a-Porosity-Permeability-Cross-Plot-using-Python-Altair/README.md

 Many of us make a living at characterizing reservoirs and yet sometimes we can get separated from the rock itself.
 Do we truly understand the textural differences in the reservoir?
 Do we know what is controlling reservoir quality?
 In the past we have used Spotfire to integrate our Routine Core Analysis (RCA) with the SCAL, but we have found new ways to use python to accomplish the same task.
 We are using Altair and Panes for our python coding.

 There is an added bonus in that we can also select the samples from the porosity vs. permeability cross plot and the table to the right of the cross plot shows us the RCA data associated with the selected samples.
+I am looking for a way to actually show a thumbnail of the thin section in the same table????

 The workflow is simple.
 We read in an Excel file as shown below that links the name of the thin section images to our RCA, and then let python do the rest.